 Want to Learn More?

-Part 2 of this article, the AWS Certified Developer Associate exam study guide and materials, will be posted soon!
+Part 2 of this article, the AWS Certified SysOps Administrator Associate exam study guide and materials can be found here: